Imesh-Isuranga/CountFacesApi/README.md

 mvn clean package -DskipTests
 ```

-Run the Spring Boot application using your IDE
+Run the Spring Boot application using your IDE.

 Your API should now be up and running at http://localhost:8080.